Last Updated: 30th January 2020

 There are no teenage girl comics to speak of these days that have a wide distribution.

 The only exception to this is the readership of manga.
 Many titles have a large female following and, just as the original material is created by many Japanese women, female UK manga fans happily create their won small press titles, often sold at anime rather than comics conventions.

 The age range of comics readers buying comics in comic shops varies but I would say it’s teenager upwards with the real “hardcore” US comics fans in their late 20s and up — the generation who has easy access to such material (late thirties and 40s) are probably the most regular and committed comics buyers.

-Comic strips are also published in several newspapers.
-The Mirror and The Sun still publish almost a full page of strips, but the number of strips is nowhere near as large of diverse as the number published via syndication in US or European papers.
+Comic strips are also published in several newspapers, but as budgets tighten, many have been cancelled or are simply reprint.
+In 2020, only The Mirror still publishes almost a full page of strips, but only “Andy Capp” is new.
+Elsewhere, the number of strips is nowhere near as large of diverse as the number published via syndication in US or European papers.

 What is the proportion of comics dedicated to a new readership?

 Very few.
 As of June 2011, none of the major UK publishers whose magazine titles sell enormous numbers – such as Emap, IPC, Haymarket – had any plans to publish comics.
 The bottom line is that when you can publish a magazine title and sell, say 700,000 copies, there is no commercial sense (as far as these publishers are concerned) in publishing a comic that would sell perhaps 100,000 copies (based on the data they all have access to for comics sales, see above) and make a tenth of the profit.

 Even if they did decided to publish comics tomorrow, it would still require editors and staff to be recruited for a new department, perhaps, and freelancers sourced, which for a large publisher could take between 18 months to two years.